vikasmb/DistributedAuction/README.md

 DistributedAuction
 ==================

-A distributed system application to cnduct auctions in real-time for determining prices of services (like car rental, hotel rental etc) or products.
+A distributed system application to conduct auctions in real-time for determining prices of services (like car rental, hotel rental etc) or products.

 System Architecture <br/>